Manseband/Ecosystem-Simulator/README.md

-# Ecosystem-Simulator

-## Documentation

-### Running
+## Running
 Requires JDK 17 and JavaFX 21.0.2.
 IntelliJ IDE is recommended to run the program.

-### Controls
+## Controls
-The toolbar at the top of the window is where you will find all of the relevant controls.
+The toolbar at the top of the window is where you will find all of the controls.
 The drop down menu allows you to switch between individual simulations.
 Once you make your choice, use the neighboring four icons to control the speed of the respective simulation.
 Click the Reset World button to reset the world, including the graphs on the side panel, if you were dissatisfied with the results of a simulation’s run and want to start anew.
 Click the Free Cam button to enter the free camera.